|Collections | Policies & Procedures | Services|

 Mission of the Archives

-The mission of the Commission on Archives and History is the stewardship of faith memories by collecting, preserving and making available to the public the publications, records and artifacts of the United Methodist Church in Wisconsin including data relating to the origin and history of the conference and its antecedents.
+The mission of The Commission on Archives and History is the stewardship of faith memories with our Conference by collecting, preserving and making available to the public the publications, records and artifacts of The United Methodist Church in Wisconsin including data relating to the origin and history of The Conference and its antecedents.

 Several people have donated their photo collections, manuscripts, records and/or papers which pertain to Wisconsin United Methodist history to the Archives.
-In addition, there are many files of local church histories.
-An on-going project of the Archives is to catalog and confirm the professional and personal information of virtually every minister who has ever been assigned to a charge or circuit in the state.
+In addition,we collect local church histories.
+We also collect professional and personal information on all ministers who has ever been assigned to a charge or circuit in the state.